 Lymphoma is a cancer that affects your lymphatic system, a network of vessels and glands that runs throughout your body.

-NHS Choices has more information about the two types of lymphoma:
+Go to the NHS website for more information about the two types of lymphoma:

 What to expect at your appointment